jw120/movie-vote/README.md

 TODO

 * Reducer logic: work through modes - next = setup
+* Winner is same as signin - need to add name to state and allow name from their or JOIN action

 * What if more than one person clicks setup?